porameht/thongna/README.md

 - Submit a pull request with a clear explanation of your changes.

 ## License
-Thongna is licensed under the MIT License.
+Thongna is licensed under the Apache License.
 See the LICENSE file for more details.

 ## Contact
 For any questions, suggestions, or issues, feel free to open an issue or contact the maintainers directly.